Aleksandar Senić

 Aleksandar Senić (Александар Сенић; born 13 December 1978) is a politician in Serbia.
 He served in the National Assembly of Serbia from 2012 to 2016, originally with the Democratic Party (Demokratska stranka, DS) and later with the breakaway Social Democratic Party (Socijaldemokratska stranka, SDS).
 He is now a member of the Serbian Progressive Party.
+Aleksandar Senić has become a symbol of political "party-hoppers" in Serbia, often changing parties for political and economic gain.
+Among the numerous media articles calling Senić a political "party-hopper," a documentary about party-hoppers stands out: "Forgive Me My Past," produced by N1 television.

 Early life and career

 Senić was born in Smederevska Palanka, in what was then the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
 He has degrees in economics and engineering and is an assistant at the University of Belgrade Faculty of Civil Engineering.
 He was a special advisor to Serbia's minister of construction and urbanism during the premiership of Zoran Đinđić.
 Senić is a member of Mensa.

 Political career

 Senić joined the DS in 2002.
 He was elected to the Rača municipal assembly in the 2004 and 2012 local elections and was the leader of the DS assembly group.

 He received the seventy-first position on the party's Choice for a Better Life electoral list in the 2012 Serbian parliamentary election and narrowly missed direct election when the list won sixty-seven seats.
 He received a mandate on 4 December 2012 as a replacement for Snežana Malović.
 The DS served in opposition during this parliament; Senić served as chair of the agriculture committee.

 The Democratic Party experienced a serious split in early 2014, with Boris Tadić setting up a breakaway group initially called the New Democratic Party.
 This group contested the 2014 election in a fusion with the Greens of Serbia and in alliance with other parties.
 Senić sided with Tadić in the split, was given the tenth position on the alliance's electoral list, and was elected to a second term when the list won eighteen mandates.
 Serbian Progressive Party and its allies won a majority of seats, and Tadić's group remained in opposition.
 The New Democratic Party was reconstituted as the Social Democratic Party later in 2014; Senić was considered a close confidante of Tadić at this time.

-Senić served as chair of the assembly's European integration committee from 2014 to 2016 and took part in discussions on Serbia's ascension to the European Union (EU).
+Senić served as chair of the assembly's European integration committee from 2014 to 2016 and took part in discussions on Serbia's accession to the European Union (EU).
 He attracted some media attention in late 2014 when he refused to shave his beard, in protest against what he described as Serbian prime minister Aleksandar Vučić's unwillingness to speak openly about the terms and conditions of Serbia's EU membership.